ZyteNet/.github/README.md

 ---

 ### 2. ZyteNet API
+- Access: api.zytenet.com/v1
 - Provides backend integration for account system and other ZyteNet products.

 ---

 ### 3. ZyteNet Shield (Suit of Features)
+ZyteNet Shield is a all in one application that helps you stay protected on your devices and online.

+- Website: shield.zytenet.com
+- Access (Monitor Feature): shield.zytenet.com/app

 - **Antivirus**
   - Real-time malware and virus protection
   - Instant device rollbacks after detection